Economy of Curaçao: Financial services

 Curaçao's history in financial services dates from World War I with the conversion of the financial arms of local merchant houses into commercial banks.
 As the economy grew, these banks began assuming additional functions eventually becoming full-fledged financial institutions.
 The Dutch Caribbean Securities Exchange is located in the capital of Willemstad, as is the Central Bank of Curaçao and Sint Maarten; the latter of which dates to 1828 making it the oldest central bank in the Western Hemisphere.
 The island's legal system supports a wide variety of corporate structures and is a popular corporate haven.
 Curaçao is considered a tax haven yet it adheres to the EU Code of Conduct against harmful tax practices.
 It holds a qualified intermediary status from the United States I.R.S. and is an accepted jurisdiction of the OECD and Caribbean Financial Action Task Force on Money Laundering.
 The country strongly enforces Anti-Money Laundering and Counter-Terrorism funding compliance.

 In addition to these financial services, Curaçao has become a hub for online gambling companies, thanks to its favorable regulatory environment.
-Many international online gaming platforms, including Stake, are registered in Curaçao, leveraging the island's regulatory framework to offer services globally.
+Many international online gaming platforms, including Stake, are registered in Curaçao.